vishnu1411/Oct25DallasHack/AI_Challenges/AI01-ChatBot/01-challenge.md

 4. For **Search type**, keep **hybrid**
 5. No other changes; your chatbot now includes **custom data**
 6. After refreshing, ask specific questions like:
-   - “What is the Address of ADDR-29841?”
+   - "What is the Address of Customer_1354?"
-   - “What is the ApplicationID of the customer CLI-19708?”
-   - “How many clients does Wayne Enterprises company have?”
-   - “How many addresses are from Texas?”
-   - “Can you list all the address IDs for the addresses from Texas?”
+   - "im looking for everything related to Customer_1354"
+   - "how many loyaltyTier does this customer went through? and when all?"

 **Congratulations!**
 You’ve trained the model with **your data**, giving domain-specific answers.
 Note: